enonic/old-xp-doc/doc/developer/site/content-types/content-anatomy.rst

 Standard Content Properties
 ===========================

-* _id = string
-* _name = fulltext
-* _parent = string
-* attachment = string
-* displayName = fulltext
-* contentType = string
-* creator = string
-* createdTime = datetime
-* data = type
-* x = type
-* form = none
-* language = string
-* modifiedTime = datetime
-* owner = string
-* page = minimal
-* page.regions = none
-* site = none
-* thumbnail = none
-* type = string

-A content has a set of standard properties (sorted alphabetically below).
+These are the standard content properties - value type and index options specified in parentheses.

-_id
+_id (string)
-  The content id (same as node id)
+  The content id (this is the same as node id)

-_name
+_name (string, fulltext, ngram)
   The content name (same as node name)

-_parent
+_parent (reference)
   The parent content path (same as node parent)

-attachment
+attachment (propertySet)
-  If content contains attachments, a list of attachment-names and properties.
+  If content contains attachments, a list of attachments with respective properties will be listed here.

-contentType
+contentType (string)
   The content schema type.

-creator
+creator (string)
   The user principal that created the content.

-createdTime
+createdTime (dateTime)
   The timestamp when the content was created.

-data
+data (propertySet)
-  A property-set containing all user defined properties defined in the content-type.
+  Contains all user defined properties as defined by the contentType.

-displayName
+displayName (string, fulltext)
   Name used for display purposes.

-language
+language (string)
   The locale-property of the content.

-modifiedTime
+modifiedTime (dateTime)
   Last time the content was modified.

-owner
+owner (string)
   The user principal that owns the content.

-page
+page (propertySet)
   The page property contains page-specific properties, like template and regions.
   This will typically be reference to a page-template that supports the content-type.

-site
+site (propertySet)
-  If contentType is ``portal:site``, this will contain site-specific information.
+  If the contentType is ``portal:site``, this will contain site-specific information.

 thumbnail
   A thumbnail representing the content.

-type
+type (string)
-  A property used to identify content in a node repository.
+  the nodetype - Used to identify nodes of type content in the repository.

-x
+x (propertySet)
   A property-set containing properties from mixins, also known as xtra data.